SandeshChinchole/list-app/README.md

 3. Employed functional components for better code readability and maintainability.
 4. Utilized modern React Hooks APIs to use state within functional components.
 5. Refactored old JavaScript code with Modern ES6+ code.
-6. Fixed a bug that would cause the task text to overflow.
+6. Fixed a bug that caused the task text to overflow.

 ## To run this project